-William Shatner is one of Hollywood’s most recognizable figures, having cultivated a career spanning over 50 years as an award-winning actor, director, producer, writer, and recording artist.
+William Shatner is one of Hollywood’s most recognizable figures, having cultivated a career spanning over 60 years as an award-winning actor, director, producer, writer, and recording artist, and philanthropist.

 In 1966, Shatner originated the role of “Captain James T. Kirk” in the television series Star Trek.
 The series spawned a feature film franchise where Shatner returned as Captain Kirk in seven of the Star Trek movies, one of which he directed.
 Shatner also played the title role in the hit television series T.J.
 Hooker before hosting television’s first reality-based series, Rescue 911.

-He won Emmys and his first Golden Globe for his portrayal of eccentric lawyer “Denny Crane” on both The Practice and Boston Legal.
-He received four more Emmy nominations as well as other Golden Globe and SAG Award nods, and in 2011 received a Governor General’s Performing Arts Award.
+Shatner won Emmys and his first Golden Globe for his portrayal of eccentric lawyer “Denny Crane” on both The Practice and Boston Legal.
+He received four more Emmy nominations as well as Golden Globe and SAG Award nods.

 Currently, Shatner is the host and executive producer of The UnExplained on The History Chanell, which is a one-hour, non-fiction series that explores the world’s most fascinating, strange, and inexplicable mysteries.